-Contract Name Parties Purpose Construction Agreement Distributor, Generator Describes obligations of the distributor and generator to complete connection, including terms of cost recovery.
-Construction Agreement Distributor, Transmitter As specified in the Transmission System Code: In the event a transmission system requires modifications to connect the generator, this document describes the obligations of distributor and transmitter to complete the connection, including terms of cost recovery.
-Conditions of Service Distributor, Transmitter In the event that the generator is a load customer of distributor, this document describes terms and applicable rates.
-Additional Operations Agreement (if required) 8 Distributor, Transmitter Within limits of permission under of the DSC Modifications as necessary to existing Connection Agreement to include provisions for safe and effective operation in presence of the generator on the distribution system.
+Contract Agreement Name Parties Purpose Construction Agreement (e.g. Connection Cost Agreement) Distributor, Generator Describes obligations of the distributor and generator to complete connection, including terms of cost recovery.
+Construction Agreement (e.g. Connection Cost Recovery Agreement) Distributor, Transmitter As specified in the Transmission System Code: In the event a transmission system requires modifications to connect the generator, this document describes the obligations of distributor and transmitter to complete the connection, including terms of cost recovery.
+Conditions of Service Distributor, Transmitter G enerator In the event that the generator is a load customer of distributor, this document describes terms and applicable rates.
+Additional Operations Agreement (if required) Within limits of permission under of the DSC Modifications as necessary to existing Connection Agreement to include provisions for safe and effective

-8 Additional Operations Agreement(s) or Construction Agreement(s) may be required where other parties are affected by generation connection, e.g.: embedded distributors.
+&lt;sup>10 Additional Operations Agreement(s) or Construction Agreement(s) may be required where other parties are affected by generation connection, e.g.: embedded distributors.